HackerDom/checksystem/CONFIGURE.md

 # Intro

 Config file for the checksystem is a just [Perl file](https://docs.mojolicious.org/Mojolicious/Plugin/Config) which returning a hash object.
-See details at .

 You can found example at [cs.conf.example](cs.conf.example).

 # Available options: